Why choose this course

 All students are allocated a personal tutor who acts as a liaison between the student and the University.

-During the second semester, students begin to focus on their dissertations, with a series of seminar events held to help students focus their ideas and make a start.
+During the second semester, students begin to focus on their dissertations, with a series of seminar events held to help students refine their ideas and make a start.
 Students are free to choose their own dissertation topic, with most students choosing topics related to issues or ideas encountered in the taught modules or in a professional context which relates to environment or sustainability.
 Each student is allocated a dissertation supervisor to help guide them through the dissertation process.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.